FQAS Requirements

 All new faculty members are required to submit official academic transcripts, licenses, certificates, and verification of employment as identified by each academic department through the credentialing process.
 Requirements vary in relation to the particular academic discipline and can even be specific to a course.

-All new faculty members receive comprehensive onboarding at MATC so they feel engaged in the college community, knowledgeable about their role and the institution, and proud of the valuable work they do at MATC.
-Faculty are invited by Human Resources to take part in the New Faculty Orientation held before each Fall and Spring semester.
-New faculty orientation requirements are also posted in SumTotal.
+All new faculty members receive comprehensive orientation and onboarding at MATC so they feel engaged in the college community, knowledgeable about their role and the institution, and proud of the valuable work they do at MATC.
+Faculty are invited by Human Resources to take part in the New Employee Orientation held in-person every two weeks or as online modules.
+The Center offers in-person onboarding before each Fall and Spring semester.
+In addition, new faculty orientation and onboarding modules are also required in SumTotal.

-The Probationary period provides faculty the opportunity to develop WTCS defined competencies through training, coaching, observation, and evaluation.
-A one-page summary of the FQAS Probationary requirements is available.
+The initial FQAS period provides faculty the opportunity to develop WTCS defined competencies through training, coaching, observation, and evaluation.
+A one-page summary of the Initial FQAS requirements is available.

-Probationary faculty work with a Faculty Development Coach throughout their probationary period.
-The process involves regular meetings with the coach, setting up goals, and a classroom observation with the purpose of coaching and mentoring.
-Coaches continue working with faculty in developing and updating Teaching Action Plans (TAP) that identify opportunities for personal and professional growth.
-The Faculty Evaluation of Professional Development completes the FQAS cycle.
+New faculty work with a Faculty Coach throughout their initial period.
+The process involves regular meetings with the coach, reviewing goals, and a classroom observation with the purpose of coaching and mentoring.
+Coaches continue working with part-time faculty in developing and updating Teaching Action Plans (TAP) that identify opportunities for personal and professional growth.
+The Faculty Evaluation of Professional Development is done at the end of the FQAS cycle and is completed with the faculty’s supervisor (Dean or Associate Dean).

-The Post-Probationary period provides faculty the opportunity to gain and maintain mastery of MATC Standards of Teaching Excellence through peer-to-peer mentoring and evaluation of professional development. one-page summary of the FQAS Post-Probationary requirements is available, which includes links to many commonly used forms, such as: PARCE, VOE, Verification of Professional Development Activity, etc.
+The ongoing FQAS cycle provides faculty the opportunity to gain and maintain mastery of MATC Standards of Teaching Excellence through peer-to-peer coaching, self-identified goals, and professional learning requirements in currency, teaching excellence and student success. one-page summary of the Ongoing FQAS Post-Probationary requirements is available, which includes links to many commonly used forms, such as: PARCE, VOE, Verification of Professional Development Activity, etc.

 • Teaching Excellence: activities related to pedagogy